 Let’s go back to my conversation with Faisal because my question was not the only problem.
 Our talk revealed an obstacle that many of my adult ESL learners face: a lack of strategies and a lack of knowledge of how to implement them.

-Since that time, I haven’t been just teaching the required material to my students, but also having discussions with them about their study habits.
+Since that time, I haven’t just been teaching the required material to my students.
+I’ve also been having discussions with them about their study habits.
 For some, it’s a matter of being unmotivated.
 But for many of my struggling students, a deficiency of learning strategies is their biggest stumbling block.
 My classes consist mainly of university-bound international students.
 To not share learning methods with them would be a huge disservice.

 I had been sprinkling my lessons with various study techniques, taking care to frequently point out what they were and why we were using them, but it wasn’t until later that I discovered I had been totally blind to a crucial step.
 This was like teaching my students how to speak English by meowing.